Marathon Pacing - What Time to Expect in the Marathon

 Ideally you would have built up your long run to a 2.5-3 hour effort, doing about 20 miles.

-Your best bet to finish this marathon is use really conservative marathon pacing, i.e. to run it at an easy pace, potentially adding in walking breaks from the beginning, e.g. alternating 7 minutes running, 3 minutes walking.
+Given you have not done the training for it, your best bet to finish this marathon is use really conservative marathon pacing, i.e. to run it at an easy pace, potentially adding in walking breaks from the beginning, e.g. alternating 7 minutes running, 3 minutes walking.

 Best of luck.